 This famous (or infamous, depending on how you look at it) little figure was released to stores as part of the first group of twelve action figures made for the Kenner Star Wars line in 1978.
 The Jawa was first released sporting a vinyl cape as shown here, and this particular carded version has seen a substantial increase in value on the collector's market since its first release.

 The good people at Kenner believed that consumers might feel they were paying too much for such a diminutive character, so to enhance its perceived value, a richer-looking cloth cape took the place of the "cheaper"-looking vinyl cape.
-So, after sitting only approximately six months on toy store shelves, the vinyl caped Jawa was phased out to make room for the cloth caped Jawa.
+So, after shipping to retailers for approximately six months, the vinyl caped Jawa was phased out to make room for the cloth caped Jawa.
 The Canadian version of the vinyl caped Jawa was released on both CSW12A and CSW12B 12-backs.
 The CSW12A cardback is pictured above.